Become a Master at Conflict Management at Home or Work

 My experience as a psychologist, marriage counselor, business consultant, and executive coach has taught me that many of our natural tendencies are harmful.
 They make things worse rather than better.
 Some people, when facing conflict, go into an aggressive and fight mode, others run emotionally and resort to silence or appeasement, and still others distract and avoid.
 Although our natural tendencies are intended to reduce the impact of conflict, they actually and make it worse in the long run.

-Importance of dialogue in our personal relationships
+Importance of conflict resolution in your personal relationships

 Howard Markman and his colleagues studied 150 couples for 13 years.
 The couples would come into their lab each year and furnish a massive amount of information about their marriages.
 In addition, they would subject themselves to being video-taped which the researchers would then analyze for patterns and themes.
-Their conclusion, at the end of this long-term study was that “it is not how much you love each other, how good your sex life is or what problems you have with money that best predicts the future quality of your marriage….the best predictor of marital success is how you handle conflicts and disagreements.”
+Their conclusion, at the end of this long-term study was that “it is not how much you love each other, how good your sex life is, or what problems you have with money that best predicts the future quality of your marriage….the best predictor of marital success is how you handle conflicts and disagreements.”

 This is also true in all our personal relationships.
 How many people are alienated from extended family members because of the difficulty of holding good, honest conversations?
 Or how many parents and children are alienated because of their inability to communicate effectively?
 Dialogue changes that.